JackTschetter/return-to-libc-and-ROP-attacks/README.md

 ## Acknowledgements

-I developed and taught from this project during my time as an undergraduate Teaching Assistant (TA) for the class Designing and Developing Secure Software at UMN Twin Cities.
+I developed and taught from this lab during my time as an undergraduate Teaching Assistant (TA) for the class Designing and Developing Secure Software at UMN Twin Cities.
 At that time I was the youngest person ever in the history of the University of Minnesota to teach this class.
 All the previous TA's were grad students.
 Professor Stephen McCamant was so much more then my boss/teacher.
 He was also my friend, life coach, research partner and mentor.<br>

 To this day Stephen McCamant was the single smartest human being that I have ever had the privilege of working and learning with.
 He spent hours patiently guiding me, and answering all of my questions.
 To my own shame Professor Stephen quickly found and corrected several mistakes I had made.
 In doing this he was quick to disabuse me of any hubris I might have had about my own abilities.
 Nevertheless I would not be one quarter of the computer scientist I am today without Professor Stephen.